 All of the objectives of the Design Division were accomplished: engage the city through walking and observation, activate the Charleston Civic Design Center, enhance our network of urbanists and key stakeholders, celebrate Jane Jacobs, elevate the dialogue of civic design in Charleston, and promote the Design Division/CCDC as a community resource and design hub.

 THURSDAY, MAY 3rd, 6pm-9pm

 Film Screening: “Citizen Jane: Battle for the City”

 An outdoor educational screening of the new documentary film by Matt Tyrnauer at the Charleston Civic Design Center’s back yard (part of the Gaillard Center complex at 85 Calhoun Street).

 This event is hosted by the Clemson Architecture Center in Charleston’s Master of Resilient Urban Design program and the South Carolina chapter of the Urban Land Institute.

 Death and Life of Great American Cities Book Club

 This is basically a one-time book club on Jane’s birthday.
-The discussion will be moderated by two local government planners, Katie McKain of the City of Charleston Department of Planning, Preservation and Sustainability and Eric Pohlman, with the Town of Mount Pleasant.
-Here’s how it works:
+The discussion was moderated by two local government planners, Katie McKain of the City of Charleston Department of Planning, Preservation and Sustainability and Eric Pohlman, with the Town of Mount Pleasant.

 SATURDAY, MAY 5th, 10am-12pm